xitizupreti/MusicWorld/README.md

 - Handle loading and error states gracefully during data fetching.
 - Maintain global state management with Redux Toolkit / Recoil
 - Write clean, maintainable, and well-documented code.
-- Use Git for version control and commit your code regularly to a public Git repository
+- Use Git for version control and commit your code regularly to the forked public Git repository in your profile.
-- Deploy the application to a hosting platform (e.g., Vercel, Netlify) and provide a live demo URL in your repo.
+- Deploy the application to a hosting platform (e.g., Vercel, Netlify) and provide a live demo URL in your repo and the submission form.

 ### Bonus Points: